California Industry Assistance

 Credit Timing and Size

 Eligible industrial facilities will receive the California Industry Assistance Credit once per year, either on their electricity bill or as a credit from their utility.
 Normal credit distribution occurs each year in April.
-The credit is expected to continue through April 2030.
+The credit is expected to continue through April 2030, although this may change.

 The amount of the credit is determined through the use of emissions efficiency benchmarks, which rewards businesses that have taken early action to reduce GHG emissions.
 This approach will also ensure that, in the future, these industries have a strong incentive to produce products in California in the most GHG-efficient way possible.

 The amount of the credit is calculated for each facility by the CPUC.
 Utilities do not calculate the credit; they only deliver it on the CPUC's behalf.
 Credits are calculated using confidential business information which the CPUC protects from disclosure.
-For more information about how credits are calculated, see Appendix A of D.16-07-007
+For more information about how credits are calculated, see Appendix A of D.16-07-007.
+Updates some formulas and to the Dollar Conversion Factor and GHG Intensity Factor were made in D.21-08-026.

 Dollar Conversion Factor